Cable cell morphology¶

 Apply an

-to the segment tree, returns the transformed tree as a copy.
-Isometries are rotations around an arbritary axis and/or translations; they can be instantiated usingtranslate
+isometryto the segment tree and return the transformed tree as a copy.
+Isometries are rotations around an arbitrary axis and/or translations; they can be instantiated usingtranslateandrotateand combined using the*operator.- Returns:

 new tree